Resource Grid

 An RBF interpolation is applied with a

-kernel.
+thin_plate_splinekernel.
 This uses the RBFInterpolator class.- multiquadric:

 An RBF interpolation is applied with a

-kernel.
+multiquadrickernel.
 This uses the RBFInterpolator class.

 - Returns:

-hEst (a 4-D complex numpy array) – If
+hEst (a 4-D complex NumPy array) – If

 - applyChannel(channelMatrix)